steelmesh/steelmesh/README.md

 ## License

-Steelmesh is distributed under an [AGPL license](/steelmesh/steelmesh/blob/master/LICENSE.md)
+Steelmesh is distributed under the Apache License (v2).